coderefinery/reproducible-research/_episodes/03-snakemake.md

 - Workflows defined in Python scripts extended by declarative code to define rules
   - anything that can be done in Python can be done with Snakemake
-- Rules work much like in GNU Make - describe how to create output files from input files
+- Rules work much like in GNU Make
 - Possible to define isolated software environments per rule
-  - uses conda to obtain and deploy software packages in the specified versions
 - Also possible to run workflows in Docker or Singularity containers
-- Workflows can be pushed out to run on a cluster without modifications to scale up
+- Workflows can be pushed out to run on a cluster or in the cloud without modifications to scale up
-- Workflows can be pushed out to run on cloud

 <br>
 <img src="/reproducible-research/img/snakemake.png" style="height: 250px;"/>